SUTENT® (su TENT)

 - Thyroid problems.
 Your healthcare provider may do tests to check your thyroid function during SUTENT treatment.
-Tell your doctor if you have any of the following signs and symptoms during treatment with SUTENT:
+Tell your healthcare provider if you have any of the following signs and symptoms during treatment with SUTENT:

 - tiredness that worsens and does not go away

 - loss of appetite